 Archer & Olive are becoming more and more popular at the moment with the vlogger Amanda Rach Lee using one herself!
 Their journals have ultra thick 160gsm pages perfect for artistic Bullet journalists wanting to use watercolours and other mediums that wouldn’t work in a more basic journal.
 The books lay flat and have a gorgeous linen cover with an embossed foil design.

 Archer & Olive also create the incredible BLACKOUT bullet journals which have black pages and look incredible with white and metallic gel pens.
 There are some incredible beautiful blackout spreads floating around online.
 These are definitely the journals for the artistic Bullet Journalists who have the money to invest in these gorgeous notebooks.
-Take a look at their Etsy store to choose your favourite.
+Choose your favourite here.

 How to choose a Bullet Journal Notebook